|New Virginia Lawyers | New Lawyer FAQs | Online Courses |

 - Because we understand the need for new lawyers to have access to learning and information at low prices, we offer extensive discounting for your first three years of Virginia practice.

 - Who is eligible for the new lawyer discounts?

 - Any lawyer who has been a first-time, active Virginia Bar member for less than three years is eligible to receive 25% off Virginia CLE® seminars and publications.

-- To take advantage of your 25% Off New Virginia Lawyer discount, register online using the coupon code NEWLAWYER during checkout.
+- To take advantage of your 25% off New Virginia Lawyer discount, use coupon code NEWLAWYER during the online checkout process.

 - Are there any restrictions?